-The operating shortfall for the sewer fund needs to be addressed in the future.
-The last three budgets included modifications to the District's indirect charges to the sewer fund that reduced those costs while increasing indirect cost allocations to the water fund, which reflect a greater share of the District's overall enterprise activities.
-In addition, addressing deferred infrastructure needs of the sewer fund will also become a higher priority, which may also require sewer fund rate increases in the near future.
+The operating revenue for the sewer fund needs to be addressed in the future.
+In addition, addressing deferred infrastructure needs of the sewer fund will also become a higher priority, which will require sewer fund rate increases in the near future.

-An increase of 10.06% in garbage rates for the SCSS Inc. were approved on June 26, 2019, and inflationary adjustment of 1.7% went into effect on January 1, 2020 and January 1, 2021.
-On January 22, 2020 the Board approved a decrease to the franchise fee from 10% to 5% to reduce customers garbage bills.
+An increase of 21.03% in garbage rates for the SCSS Inc. were approved on June 8, 2022, and inflationary adjustments went into effect on January 1, 2023 and January 1, 2024.
+On January 22, 2020, the Board approved a decrease to the franchise fee from 10% to 5% to reduce customers' garbage bills.